Kentuck Knob: Roof

 The roof has a pitch, or slope, of 20 degrees.
 It is mostly clad in copper, which was originally brown-colored but has oxidized into a blue-green color over the years.
 There are horizontal battens along the roof.
 A skylight and the house's primary chimney are located above the core, while another chimney is located in the northern (bedroom) wing, near the carport.
-The canopy of the carport, as well as the roof of the studio adjacent to it, have flat gravel roofs with copper drains.
+The canopy of the carport and the roof of the studio adjacent to it both have flat gravel roofs with copper drains.

 The house has cantilevered eaves with hexagonal cutouts; there are 24 hexagonal cutouts on the southern elevation alone.
 These cutouts help with ventilation, and they also allow patches of sunlight to shine through the eaves, which otherwise create shadows.
 On the entirety of the southern and western elevations, and part of the eastern elevation, the eaves range from 3 to 10 ft long.
 Above the storage room, the roof is cantilevered up to 6 ft from the wall, and above the main entrance, the roof is cantilevered over 9 ft from the wall.
 The eaves are decorated with wooden dentils. and also contain triangular lights and downspouts.
 At the southern end of the house, an eave cuts across the living-room prow, running at a 60-degree angle to both of the prow's walls.